KentuckyKernal/CSharp-Console-API/README.md

 # Console-API's
-Collection of API's using range of C# namespaces
+Collection of API's using common C# namespaces